jmbatrina/cs140-project1-rsdl/README.md

 ## **Description**
-For this Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase Deadline scheduler (RSDL).
-The RSDL uses an Active set and an Expired set, structures separate from the process table, to help decide which process to run next.
+For this Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.

+The RSDL uses an Active set and an Expired set, structures separate from the process table, to help decide which process to run next in a more heuristic manner.
 The Active set is given a limited quantum (runtime in ticks), and upon consuming its entire quantum, is swapped for the Expired set which is then made the new Active set.
+One can imagine this swap as a **rotation**.

+The Active and Expired sets both have `N` levels in them (think of a **staircase**).
-Each process is also given a limited quanta.
+Moreover, each process is also given a limited quanta.
 Upon consuming all of its quantum, the process is moved to the Expired set where it will wait for its next turn.
 There are multiple *caveats* here, such as on what happens when a process consumes its entire quantum as it exits.
 Please read the Project Specs for thorough awareness of these caveats.
 A high-level view of RSDL is shown below: